ibraheemdev/matchit/README.md

 ## Parameters

-Along with static routes, the router also supports dynamic route segments.
+The router supports dynamic route segments.
 These can either be named or catch-all parameters.

-### Named Parameters

 Named parameters like `/{id}` match anything until the next `/` or the end of the path.
+Note that named parameters must be followed by a `/` or the end of the route.
+Dynamic suffixes are not currently supported.

 ```rust,ignore
 let mut m = Router::new();